Caitlin Ward

 About

 Welcome!
 I am an assistant professor at the University of Minnesota Division of Biostatistics and Health Data Science.
-I recently completed a CANSSI distinguished postdoctoral fellowship at the University of Calgary studying behavioral change in infectious disease systems under the supervision of Dr. Rob Deardon and Dr. Alexandra Schmidt.
+My methodological research focuses on the development of Bayesian models in settings with complex or correlated data, such as infectious disease modeling, spatio-temporal disease mapping, and spatial analysis of multiplex proteomics imaging data.
+Prior to joining the faculty at Minnesota, I completed a CANSSI distinguished postdoctoral fellowship at the University of Calgary studying behavioral change in infectious disease systems under the supervision of Dr. Rob Deardon and Dr. Alexandra Schmidt.
 I received my PhD in Biostatistics from the University of Iowa in May 2021, working with Dr. Grant Brown and Dr. Jacob Oleson.
 In my thesis I developed novel Bayesian methods for infectious disease modeling at both the individual and population-level.

 In my free time, I enjoy spending time with family, baking, and all things volleyball related.